What Is Teen Drug Abuse?

 Teen Alcohol Abuse

-By the age of 18, nearly 70% of teens admit to having had at least one drink.
-About 1 in 5 teens admits to binge drinking -- defined as having five or more drinks in a row within a couple of hours -- at least once per month.
-Around 8% of teens admit to having driven a car while drinking alcohol.
+By the age of 18, more than 60% of teens admit to having had at least one drink.
+About 1 in 6 teens admits to binge drinking -- defined as having five or more drinks in a row within a couple of hours -- at least once per month.
 Teen alcohol use is associated with a higher risk of death and serious injuries.
 Teen alcohol use increases the risk of violence, unsafe sex, and other dangerous behaviors.
 Alcohol can also affect the brain development of a growing teen.

 Teen Tobacco Use